brettalanmeyer/ping-pong/README.md

 TODO

-animate scoring so you know your button has been pressed Instead of a team winning and losing, just make it so that win is true or false
+Instead of a team winning and losing, just make it so that win is true or false

 Delegate Python Process